 Since 1949 one of the primary missions of the Institute of Buddhist Studies has been to provide a comprehensive program of education and training for persons aspiring to enter the Shin Buddhist ministry in the West.
 The significance and effectiveness of that effort has long been recognized by the Buddhist Churches of America and the Jōdo Shinshū Hongwanji-ha in Kyoto, Japan.
 As a result, over the years scores of IBS graduates have been able to receive tokudo ordination, kyōshi certification and kaikyōshi status as overseas Shin ministers from the Hongwanji.

 The BCA has recognized the importance of expanding the scope and availability of the Shin Buddhist ministry in order to meet the changing needs of its temples.
 The minister’s assistant program (MAP) represents the BCA’s response to that situation.
-Persons who wish to serve as tokudo or kyōshi ministers in BCA temples should contact the minister at their local temple and the Office of the Bishop of BCA.
-The IBS Certificate in Shin Buddhist Studies has been developed in order to provide an educational foundation for those.
+Persons who wish to receive tokudo or kyōshi ordination or serve as ministers in BCA temples should contact the minister at their local temple or the Office of the Bishop of BCA.
+The IBS Certificate in Shin Buddhist Studies has been developed in order to provide an educational foundation for those on this path.

 Formal application is required for non-degree program students.
 Students should review application materials and requirements on the IBS website.
 Application materials include transcripts of prior coursework or degree, two letters of recommendation, a statement of purpose, and a $50 non-refundable application fee.